 We have some outdoor picnic benches if you want to eat outside or plan to bring your own picnic with you.
 Due to demand for table space, there is nowhere indoors to eat picnics.

-Depending on the regulations at the time, food may be served in compostable take-away boxes with bamboo cutlery or on plates.
 To reduce the use of single-use cups, Grub Kitchen operates a #ContactlessCoffee service, so please bring your reusable mug or cup/bottle for cold drinks with you.

 For all enquires related to eating at Grub Kitchen, please contact The Bug Farm.